innovationOUtside/tm129-robotics2020/materials/03_Robot_Lab/Section_00_03.md

 ```

-When the programme runs this time, the robot veers *towards* the light.
-If it starts below the centre line, the robot turns to its left and up towards the light.
-If it starts above the light, the robot turns to its right, and  curves down towards the light.
+When the programme runs this time, the robot arcs *towards* the light: if it starts below the centre line, the robot turns to its left and up towards the light; if it starts above the light, the robot turns to its right, and  curves down towards the light.